isala404/rancher-logging-pipeline-plumber/README.md

 make install
 make run
 ```
-this will install CRDs, Roles and Service account nneeds to run the operator in your default kubectl context.
+this will install CRDs, Roles, and Service account needs to run the operator in your default kubectl context.

 When running a FlowTest operator needs to talk to the log-output pod and this pod will be only scheduled while only a test running.
 So as soon as a new test is started create a port-forwarding to that pod.
 ```sh